 Additionally, your home and work life may have blurred into one.
-I’m fortunate to have a workspace, but I still put the dishwasher on, pop to the shops and give the bathroom sink a once over during the day, which can make it hard to switch off when there is time to relax.
+I’m fortunate to have a workspace, but I still put the dishwasher on, pop to the shops and give the bathroom sink a clean once during the day, which can make it hard to switch off when there is time to relax.

 And even if you don’t have kids, weekends are spent doing laundry, fixing things around the house, meal prepping, days out or catching up with friends.
 When was the last time you sat down and did nothing?
 There’s just no time to chill!

 So maybe we should be taking a leaf out of Bumble CEO Whitney Wolfe Herd’s book, who gave her whole company a week off work to combat stress this June.
-Her staff were told to switch off and focus on themselves due to a collective burnout Wolfe Herd thinks is imminent.
+Her staff was told to switch off and focus on themselves due to a collective burnout Wolfe Herd thinks is imminent.

-Maybe a week in pushing your luck slightly, when you ask your employer you want time off work to reset and recharge, but what about a duvet day?
+Maybe a week is pushing your luck slightly, when you ask your employer you want time off work to reset and recharge, but what about a duvet day?
 Just the chance for you to have an unscheduled day off to NOT DO ANYTHING.